Wolfen (film): Production

 The film is known for its early use of an in-camera effect to portray the subjective point of view of a wolf.
 Similar to thermography, the technique was later adopted by other horror films such as the Predator film series.
 The setting for the transient home of the wolves was shot in the South Bronx (intersection of Louis Niñé Boulevard and Boston Road).

 The church seen in the opening panorama shot was located at the intersection of E 172nd Street and Seabury Place.
-The shot of this neighborhood is from the north looking roughly south-south-east.
+The shot of this neighbourhood is from the north looking roughly south-south-east.
 The decrepit site of ruined buildings was no special effect; the church was built and burned exclusively for the film.
 Urban decay in the South Bronx in the early 1980s was so widespread that it was the ideal production setting.

 Dustin Hoffman was interested in portraying the role of Dewey Wilson but Michael Wadleigh insisted on Albert Finney.
 According to Roger Ebert, the film was originally to have been distributed by United Artists.
 With claims of being overbudget and being over schedule, Orion Pictures tried to have Wadleigh fired.
 A contentious dispute led to Wadleigh being allowed to shoot what he needed before being let go while retaining director credit, while John D. Hancock would be brought in to supervise the ADR sessions after the film got cut down to an acceptable length by Richard Chew, who was not credited for his work.